marcuss/appmap-java/spike-compile-once/Findings.md

 - Amazon Corretto 11.0.10_9
 - Java TM SE Development Kit 15.0.1

-All test will be run on windows, this guide should be also used to replicate this in other environments.
+All test will be run on windows, this guide should be also used to replicate this in other environments and update accordingly.

 ## Setting things up